shredtechular/StratifyLabs.github.io/_posts/2014-05-03-Applications-without-MMU.md

 ## Conclusion

 Implementing an embedded installer that can dynamically relocate code has been well worth it.
-Users can easily compile and install CoActionOS applications without worrying about compiling or installing the OS.
-It also allows firmware application portability between different boards running CoActionOS.
+Users can easily compile and install Stratify OS applications without worrying about compiling or installing the OS.
+It also allows firmware application portability between different boards running Stratify OS.